pbialas7-Lectures/Graphics3DCode/README.md

 ## OpenGL version

-In this project I am using OpenGL 4.6.
+In this project, I will be using OpenGL 4.6.
+The minimum version required is 4.5.
 You will need a graphics card/driver that supports this version.
-You can check the version of OpenGL supported by your graphics card/driver using the [OpenGL Extensions Viewer](https://www.realtech-vr.com/glview/).
+You can check
+the version of OpenGL supported by your graphics card/driver using the [OpenGL Extensions Viewer](https://www.realtech-vr.com/glview/).
 If for some reason you cannot use OpenGL 4.6 (see Apple below) you can change the version in the `CMakeLists.txt` file by setting the different value for `MINOR`